Sebastien De Maio: Career

 Born in Saint-Denis, De Maio grew up in Nancy youth team, and in the summer of 2006 he was acquired by Brescia.
 He made his professional debut on 17 June 2007, in a 2–0 defeat to Rimini.

-On 24 January 2019, Di Maio joined Udinese on loan from Bologna for the rest of the season.
+On 24 January 2019, De Maio joined Udinese on loan from Bologna for the rest of the season.
 Udinese confirmed on 29 May 2019, that they had redeemed the player and he would remain at the club, penning a new three-year contract with the club.

 On 13 January 2022, he moved to Serie B club Vicenza on a 2.5-year contract.
 On 28 July 2022, De Maio was loaned to Modena, with an option to buy.

+Personal life

+Born in France, De Maio is of Caribbean descent through his father, and Italian descent through his maternal grandfather from Salerno.